 The exhibition is created by Kelly Holt, Spruce Peak Arts Curator, and features the work of artists: Trevor Corp, Robert Gold, Dominique Gustin, Harlan Mack, Rob Hitzig and Sean Clute & Otto Muller of the Rural Noise Ensemble.

-On view outdoors in the windows and grounds of the gallery, and by appointment indoors at Spruce Peak Performing Arts Center: November 5, 2020 – February 28, 2021
+On view outdoors in the windows and grounds of the gallery, and by appointment indoors at Spruce Peak Performing Arts Center: through March 31, 2021

 Spruce Peak Arts reopens the Art Gallery for the first time since the Covid 19 pandemic with a group exhibition Looking Outward.
 The exhibition opens with outdoor sculpture and banners as well as two video installations and poetry viewable from the outdoors.
 In addition, mixed media works, photography and sculpture will be lit in the windows to view while visiting Spruce Peak.

 The artists are responding to the current social, political and pandemic climate as well as finding ways to connect and be hopeful as we all navigate the future.
 Sean Clute adds the thought, “There is a cool air emerging from the north.
 A reminder that everything is in flux.
 And with movement is hope.”
 Exploring identity, connection to nature, colors, texture with an urgency to create and connect are prevalent in this collection of work.
 “At a time in which it seems that facts and logic are useless, art is needed more than ever.
 Artists need to find a way to reach people because there is more urgency than ever – as a country, as a planet, as living beings, we are running out of time.” – Rob Hitzig.